rm94019/GitHubProfile/README.md

-## 💜 Hello, my name is Ricardo!
+## 💜 Hello There, I am Ricardo Frasson, Data Engineer and Scientist!

-I have 13 years experience with coding & database programming.
+I got 13 years experience with coding & database programming. <br />
-The last 5 year i've started to work with AI - Machine and Deep Learning projects as well.
+In the last 5 year i've started to work with AI - Machine and Deep Learning projects as well.

-🔭 In the past and recently I already managed to work on more than 100 projects dedicated to:
+🔭 Ive already managed coding, testing and administration on more than 100 projects dedicated to:
 -  Big Data ( SQL and NoSQL)
 -  Web Developement ( Python and .NET/C#)
 -  Web Crawling / Scraping ( Python / Linux )
 -  AI (Python )

 💬 Feel free to comment or ask any questions about my open projects.